 Development doesn't just happen by itself or unfold as the child matures.
 It is shaped, positively or negatively, by the interactions between three major influences:

-Parenting influences (for example, sensitive, responsive parenting is a
+a.
+Parenting influences (for example, sensitive, responsive parenting is a positive factor).

+b.
 Biological influences

 (for example, genes, events during pregnancy and childbirth, health and nutrition, vision and hearing).